-A: Yes, the video game content itself is protected as well, but streaming it likely qualifies as “fair use” and is exempt from infringement actions.
-Most streamers commentate their gameplay or the gameplay of others, so the use of the copyrighted content – the video game – is likely permissible.
-Remember however, the “fair use” analysis is fact specific and will depend on the nature of the game, the commentary/criticisms, and the other factors listed in 17 USC 107.
-So in most cases, no special license is required to stream video games.
+A: The game content itself is protected by copyright, but streaming it probably qualifies as “fair use” and is protected from infringement actions.
+Most streamers commentate or critique their gameplay or the gameplay of others, so arguably the use of copyrighted content meets the factors listed in 17 USC 107.
+Essentially, sharing copyrighted content is the base of the entire streaming industry.

 Q: I’m confused.
 I have seen rhythm and music game streamers get taken down – why are they not protected by “fair use”?

-A: Each “fair use” situation is fact specific, but it is likely that these rhythm or music game players are not using the copyrighted work for commentary or criticism purposes.
+A: As stated in the response to the previous question, the “fair use” issue is not settled.
+In fact, each “fair use” situation is fact specific, but it is likely that these rhythm or music game players are not using the copyrighted work for commentary or criticism purposes.
 It is not enough to simply broadcast yourself playing the game.
 Running commentary or criticism is needed to make a plausible “fair use” argument.

 Q: As a streamer, what can I do?

 A: Twitch is actively working to give its streamers options.
 Recently, it has launched Soundtrack – a product that allows streamers to run a separate music channel during the broadcast.
 The artists and labels available are limited, but gives indie artists more potential exposure.
 Of course, the RIAA is fighting Twitch on this product too, claiming that Twitch needs synchronization and mechanical licenses for its Soundtrack tool.
 The fight continues.

 Also, there is a number of websites that sell royalty-free licenses.
 For example, Tunepocket offers memberships that give streamers access to a range of music and sound effects specifically for public performance.

 Q: I am a podcaster.
 Can I play music during my podcast?